invoice-x/invoice2data/README.md

 See `invoice2data/extract/templates` for existing templates.
 Just extend the list to add your own.
 If deployed by a bigger organisation, there should be an interface to edit templates for new suppliers.
 80-20 rule.
-For a short tutorial on how to add new templates, see [tutorial.md](./docs/tutorial.md).
+For a short tutorial on how to add new templates, see the [template creation tutorial][tutorial].

 Templates are based on Yaml or JSON.
 They define one or more keywords to find the right template, one or more exclude_keywords to further narrow it down